 Columbia Health for Faculty and Staff

-While Columbia Health is primarily a student-focused department, Morningside faculty and staff may utilize or refer to our services in cases of urgent, acute situations, travel assessments, immunizations, or HIV testing and referral.
+Morningside/Manhattanville faculty and staff may utilize or refer to our services in a limited capacity, such as cases of urgent, acute situations, travel assessments, immunizations, or HIV testing and referral.
 For more information, contact Columbia Health at 212-854-2284.

 Support and Consultation